-The causal interpretation of $\tau$ relies not only on the exogeneity of rainfall but also on the mobile money adoption of households.
+The causal interpretation of τ relies not only on the exogeneity of rainfall but also on the mobile money adoption of households.
 Although the adoption of mobile money accounts by households was largely driven by the expansion of the mobile money network, the individual household decision to adopt mobile money may still be potentially endogenous.
-In Table A1 in the Online Appendix, we show nevertheless that characteristics of households that adopt mobile money over the two years do not systematically look different from households that do not change "treatment" status.
+In Table A1 in the appendix, we show nevertheless that characteristics of households that adopt mobile money over the two years do not systematically look different from households that do not change "treatment" status.
 We report the means of the household covariates for households by treatment status, namely for treatment households (households for which we observe a change in access to mobile money agents from 2010 to 2012) and for control households (households without a change in the access to mobile money agent access), and the normalized differences between the two.
-The normalized differences between treatment and control households are very small, and none exceed one-quarter.
+19 The normalized differences between treatment and control households are very small and none exceed one quarter.
 In particular, the wealth measure is virtually identical across the two groups.

 Next, we want to rule out that mobile money agents are placed in response to rainfall shocks.
 To test for this, we regress a number of variables measuring the mobile money agent distribution on contemporaneous rainfall shock measures for 2010 and 2012.
-Online Appendix Table A4 reports the coefficients for separate regressions for each measure and year.
-We find the coefficients are generally small and not significant, and there is no systematic pattern in the sign across the different measures, which lends further credibility to the validity of the identification strategy.
-We repeat the exercise using the long-term variability of rainfall as an outcome variable.
-By doing this, we can test whether mobile money agents are more likely placed in villages that observe higher variability in rainfall.
-We present the results in Online Appendix Table A5.
-Again, we find no significant effects or systematic pattern with the different coefficients.
+Table A4 reports the coefficients for separate regressions for each measure and year.
+We find the coefficients are generally small and not significant, and there is no systematic pattern in the sign across the different measures, which lends further credibility to the validity of the